-Art, science, basketball, and multimedia are just a few of the topics featured during Cameron University’s summer camps, designed to appeal to children ages 6 – 19.
+Art, science, basketball, and speech are just a few of the activities featured during Cameron University’s summer camps, designed to appeal to children ages 6 – 19.
 The university offers a variety of programs of varying lengths and interests.

 Camps are listed chronologically: